Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 Somebody where I came from actually cast a vote for himself for president today.

-They're just standing there mouths wow.
+They're just standing there, their mouths wide open.

-Folks, this is so easy to spot.
+Folks, it's just so easy to spot.

 This is total self-absorption.